abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/policies.md

 ```

-> if the user gets `shipcrew` as labels
+> If the user is assigned the `shipcrew` label:

-- execute the bash command line on create pods
+- The webhook `create` command is executed when the pod is created.
-- execute the bash command line on delete pods
+- The webhook `destroy` command is executed when the pod is deleted.
-- add the 'annotations' : `{ 'k8s.v1.cni.cncf.io/networks': '[ {"name":"macvlan-conf-7"} ]' }` tp the pod
+- The `annotations` dictionary is merged into the pod's metadata annotations.

-For the all fileds, the entries `{{ VAR }}` is replaced by the value of `VAL`.
+For all fields, template entries in the form `{{ VAR }}` are replaced with the corresponding runtime value.